bcgov/von/docs/_how_to/ConfBook Demo Guide.md

 To get started, you’ll need a compatible agent using the instructions [here](/getwallet).
 The pictures here are from an older version of the Trinsic wallet, when it was called "Streetcred."

 1. For this demo, the wallet app must use the Sovrin Foundation's Sovrin Staging Hyperledger Indy network instance.
-To set the network, to go to the app's Home tab and tap the settings icon to go to the app’s settings screen.
+To set the network in most wallets, go to the app's Home tab and tap the settings icon to go to the app’s settings screen.
 On the settings screen, edit the Network Selection setting and select Sovrin Staging.”
+Note that some wallets don't require you set the network.
+Those wallets just "figure it out" automagically.

 ## Getting Your Email Credential